Tantoba/Financial-Loan-reports-/README.md

 **Pivot Chart** : For Visualization

+** SQL server** : To extract KPIs and other data

 ## Features

-Interactive Excel dashboard with slicers (Age Group, Country, Gender)
+Interactive Excel dashboard with slicers ( Home_ownership, loan_status, Purpose, Term)

+Includes a file containing all SQL queries used in the report

 ---